Application for Observing Time

 be provided in the "Astrophysical Context" subsection (8a) of the

-After the upgrade of the spectrograph, CAFE will also be
+After the upgrade (high-reflectivity grating plus temperature-controled room) and commissioning of the spectrograph,

 The four HAWAII-2RG mosaic of PANIC will be replaced by a new